SolaceDev/solace-kubernetes-quickstart/README.md

 This section provides more information about what is required to achieve the correct label for the pod hosting the active message broker node and provides help for troubleshooting in case of possible issues because of tightened security.

 Use `kubectl get pods --show-labels` to check for the status of the "active" label.
 In a stable deployment, one of the message routing nodes with ordinal 0 or 1 shall have the label `active=true`.
-You can find out if there is an issue by checking the events for related ERROR reported.
+You can find out if there is an issue by [checking events](#viewing-events) for related ERROR reported.

 This label is set by the `readiness_check.sh` script in `solace/templates/solaceConfigMap.yaml`, triggered by the StatefulSet's readiness probe.
 For this to happen the followings are required: